 Distance from Nashville: 12 miles

 The designated swimming areas at Percy Priest are off Anderson Road and Cook Recreation Area, accessible for the bargain rate of just $5 per vehicle.
 You can reserve a group shelter online as a home base to stash your stuff and a little food, with available dates through the end of October.
 There are great spots for cliff jumping like Hole-in-the-Wall Island and Elm Hill Marina, but most of them will require a boat to get to, as security in the surrounding neighborhoods is tight.

 Distance from Nashville: 26 miles

 Long Hunter State Park, in Hermitage, consists of 2,600 acres of hiking trails, boating, and lakeshore camping.
 Follow the Bryant Grove Trail (four miles), which connects the designated swimming beach at Bryant Grove with the Couchville Lake area along the shore of Percy Priest Lake.
-While the beach is no 30A, it does offer volleyball courts, restrooms, and a playground for the kids.
+While the beach is no 30A, it does offer volleyball courts, restrooms and a playground for the kids.
 Be aware that dogs aren’t allowed in all sections of the park, so you might want to check the regulations before packing your pooch in the car.

 The park runs along 40 scenic miles of the Class II Harpeth River, a popular route for canoe and kayak trips, and there are several swimming holes and rocky beach spots along the way.
 There are also numerous upstream and downstream access points for beginners and advanced kayakers.
 Try the five-mile float with several small beaches to stop for a swim, or visit the Narrows of the Harpeth to see one of the oldest man-made tunnels bored to provide water to a long-lost iron foundry.
 The 100-yard tunnel is hand-carved from stone and empties into a small swimming hole on the other side.